 The Minister makes recommendations on national policy statements and environmental standards, decides whether to refer matters that are nationally significant to a Board of Inquiry or the Environment Court, recommends applicants be approved as a requiring authority, decides on water conservation orders, and monitors the effect and implementation of the RMA.

 The Waste Minimisation Act 2008

 The Minister can accredit voluntary and mandatory product stewardship schemes, declare a product to be a priority product so a product stewardship scheme must be developed and accredited, approve funding of any project to promote or achieve waste minimisation, monitor and review the effectiveness of the waste minimisation levy, and request advice from the Waste Advisory Board.

 Hazardous Substances and New Organisms Act 1996

 The Minister can 'call-in' and decide on hazardous substances or new organisms applications in certain specified circumstances, including when the decision will have significant effects on identified matters.

 Find out more

-The Minister for Climate Change has direct responsibility for the overall climate change policy direction at the domestic and international level.
+The Minister of Climate Change has direct responsibility for the overall climate change policy direction at the domestic and international level.

 This includes responsibilities under the: